-2.3 Loading and Unloading
+2.3.
+Loading and Unloading

 Records are loaded into the cache whenever there is a hint that they will be needed in the future.
-Filling columns are responsible for providing these hints: As soon as specific value v of a filling column f is referenced in a query, v is made complete in the cache and subsequently fulfilling RCCs makes sure that a neighborhood of related records becomes available in the cache, too.
+Filling columns are responsible for providing these hints: As soon as specific value v of a filling column f is referenced in a query, v is made complete in the cache and fulfilling RCCs make sure that a "neighborhood" of related records becomes available in the cache, too.

-Loading is guided by the graph of RCCs: The sets of records to be inserted in the cache can be determined by following the RCCs in their natural direction: Usually, records inserted into the source table of an RCC demand matching records to be loaded into the target table.
+Loading is guided by the graph of RCCs: The sets of records to be inserted in the cache can be determined by following the RCCs Usually, records inserted into the source table of an RCC demand matching records to be loaded into the target table.
 The actual insertion of those record sets into the cache tables may be performed in the reverse order (bottom-up) to provide more consistent cache states during the loading and thus better concurrency with readers [2].

-Unloading aims at reversing the process of loading but has to cope with added difficulties due to records being required by multiple other records via multiple RCCs.
+Unloading aims at reversing the process of loading but has to cope with added difficulties due to records being required via multiple RCCs.

-2.4 Prototype ACCache
+2.4.
+Prototype ACCache

-Our prototype implementation of the techniques just sketched is called ACCache (Adaptive Constraint-based Cache) [2].
-It employs a middleware strategy to realize the behavior of the database cache on top of two regular databases (backend and cache) that are accessed via JDBC: Probing, (un)loading, and maintenance of RCCs is done via (prepared) SQL statements.
+Our prototype implementation of the techniques just sketched is called ACCache (Adaptive Constraintbased Cache) [2].
+It employs a middleware strategy to realize the behavior of the database cache on top of two regular databases (backend and cache) that are accessed via JDBC: Probing, (un)loading, and maintenance of RCCs are done via (prepared) SQL statements.
 Query processing leverages the federated-query functionality of the underlying database management system to be able to access backend as well as cache tables within a single SQL query that is a rewrite of the original user query.
 (To the outside, ACCache implements a JDBC interface.)